emmaking-smith/HiTEA/README.md

 Two modules are provided for visualizing the chemical space.
 These are `Example_Ligand_PCA.ipynb` and `Tanimoto_Heatmap.ipynb` which visualize the ligand space and reactant space, respectively.

 ## Important Note on Datasets
 The datasets will not be released until the manuscript is accepted.
+***Note For Reviewers: You should have received access to the full dataset as well as the cleaned Buchwald, Ullmann, Heterogeneous Hydrogenation and Homogeneous Hydrogenation.
+Please reach out to esk34[at]cam[dot]ac[dot]uk or alpha[at]alpha-lee[dot]com if this is not the case.***

 ## Dependencies
 All code has been tested on python 3.7 and R 3.4.4.